Adopt Romeo and Juliet

 To adopt this pair, complete the form at the end of the article

-For the past five years, Gretchen Butler (Volunteer for Audubon "EagleWatch" Program and the American Eagle Foundation "Eagle Nest Cam" Program) has closely monitored and documented important events associated with the resident eagles and their offspring.
+For the past eight years, Gretchen Butler (Volunteer for Audubon "EagleWatch" Program and the American Eagle Foundation "Eagle Nest Cam" Program) has closely monitored and documented important events associated with the resident eagles and their offspring.
 Her goal was to initiate the process for installing this eagle cam, which would allow an up-close-and-personal glimpse of these majestic Bald Eagles to a world wide audience, educating people of all ages about the USA's precious National Symbol.
 With the support of the American Eagle Foundation, that mission is being accomplished

 In late August or early September, the eagle pair usually return to this nest to begin their nesting cycle, which includes bonding, mating, nestorations, egg-laying, incubation, hatching, and raising their brood until their youngsters fledge and are able to fend for themselves.
 Mom and Dad typically remain in the nest area for 30-45 days after their young have fledged/migrated, enjoying some well-deserved time alone together in their special Florida habitat.
 Then, Dad will head north for cooler, less humid climates first, and Mom will leave several days later.
 The following breeding season, they return like clockwork and start their nesting, mating, and family-raising process all over again.